shreyshahi/PulseClassification/README.md

 References
 ===========

 Shahi S.K., and  Baker J.W.
 (2013).
-"An efficient algorithm to identify strong velocity pulses in multi-component ground-motions". (under preparation)
+"An efficient algorithm to identify strong velocity pulses in multi-component ground-motions".
+Bulletin of the Seismological Society of America (under reviw)